 It is important that workers are aware of any possible hazards to their head such as:

 Make sure your hard hat fits properly!
 If your hard hat is too large or too small, even if it meets all the requirements, it will not protect you properly.
+Hard hats must be worn correctly in order to be effective.
+Hard hats, when fitted correctly, should not bind, slip, fall off or irritate the skin.
+Some hard hats are designed to fit one size, while others are adjustable.
+Always follow the manufacturer’s instructions for proper fitting procedures.

 Workers need to know that not every hard hat is the same!
 The type of protection provided by a hard hat can be very different depending on the style and the manufacturer.